jadecobra/python_tdd_exercises/source/data_structures/none.rst

   .. code-block:: shell

-    AssertionError: None is not an instance of <class 'dict'>
+    AssertionError: None is not an instance of <class 'bool'>

 * I make the statement :ref:`True<test_what_is_true>` with :ref:`assertNotIsInstance<another way to test if something is NOT an instance of a class>`